nricciardi/taskup/README.md

 ### Python
 - [ ] (!)
 Implement try-except in exposed methods
 - [ ] Prevent Eel closing on error
-- [ ] Create common method to add a table and insert base values
+- [x] Create common method to add a table and insert base values
 - [ ] Migrate from __insert_base to seeder
+- [ ] Improve QueryBuilder
 - [ ] Improve common methods of entity (py) as in typescript
   -  [x] all_as_model